Over the last few months we’ve made a range of improvements to our service to make Share Dealing simpler and your investments more secure.

 The views expressed are those of the industry expert and are not intended to provide legal, tax, or financial advice.

-We’ve put together some new documents to give you clearer information about our costs and charges, what you can invest in and the risks involved, and how we look after your money and investments.
+We’ve put together some documents to give you clearer information about our costs and charges, what you can invest in and the risks involved, and how we look after your money and investments.

 The Lloyds Bank Direct Investments Service is operated by Halifax Share Dealing Limited.
 Registered Office: Trinity Road, Halifax, West Yorkshire, HX1 2RG.
 Registered in England and Wales no. 3195646.
 Halifax Share Dealing Limited is authorised and regulated by the Financial Conduct Authority, 25 The North Colonnade, Canary Wharf, London, E14 5HS under registration number 183332.
 A Member of the London Stock Exchange and an HM Revenue & Customs Approved ISA Manager.